2025-2026 Classes

 These classes are designed to teach how to both win and lose with grace - creating a fencing team that looks out for each other.
 We will work on technical skills, timing, strategy, endurance, speed, the mental game, and flexibility.
 Students will begin the lifelong process of learning how to become effective coaches and training partners for themselves and their teammates.

-Teen Fencers for ages 12-17 Mondays 5:30-6:30
+Teen Fencers for ages 12-16 Mondays 5:30-6:30 and/or Thursdays 4:30-5:30

-Brand new beginners most often start with 1-5 beginner private lessons and some smaller/younger teens may join the Monday/Thursday 4:30 classes before joining these classes.
+Brand new beginners most often start with 3-5 beginner private lessons and some smaller/younger teens may join the Monday/Thursday 4:30 classes before joining these classes.

 This is the entry level class for teens and this group usually creates a personality of its own.
 Comp fencers will join this group now and again to add variety in fencing partners.
-Some fencers will graduate from this class to join the comp fencers and some fencers choose to stay and fence with this group for years, happy fencing recreationally one day a week.
+Some fencers will graduate from this class to join the comp fencers and some fencers choose to stay and fence only with this group for years, happy fencing recreationally one day a week.
 We will work on technical skills, timing, strategy, endurance, speed, the mental game, and flexibility.
 Students will begin the lifelong process of learning how to become effective coaches and training partners for themselves and their teammates.

-Tuesday and Wednesday Epee - ages 15-adult Level I-II Tuesdays and Wednesdays 5:30
+Tuesday and Wednesday Epee - ages 14-adult Tuesdays and Wednesdays 5:30-8:00

 MSU Epee